ccxt/ccxt/wiki/Manual.md

 - **paginationCalls**: (**integer**) allows the user to control the maximum amount of requests to paginate the data.
 Due to the rate limits, this value should not be too high.
 Default is 10.
 - **maxRetries**: (**integer**) how many times should the pagination mechanism retry upon getting an error.
 Default is 3
 - **paginationDirection**: (**string**) Only applies to the dynamic pagination and it can be either *forward* (start the pagination from some time in the past and paginate forward) or *backward* (start from the most recent time and paginate backward).
 If *forward* is selected then a *since* parameter must also be provided.
 Default is *backward*.
 - **maxEntriesPerRequest**: (**integer**): The max amount of entries per request so that we can maximize the data retrieved per call.
-CCXT will populate this value for you, but you can override it if needed.
+It varies from endpoint to endpoint and CCXT will populate this value for you, but you can override it if needed.

 #### Examples